 Membership consists of four (4) faculty plus alternate and three (3) students plus alternate.
 The Chairperson will be a faculty member of the Board.

-A quorum of six members and the Vice President of Student Affairs and Dean of Students or designee (an ex officio member) must be present to conduct business.
+A quorum of six members and the Dean of Students or designee (an ex officio member) must be present to conduct business.
 A majority of those present and voting is required to reach a final decision.
 The same quorum requirement shall also apply to the review of written requests for appeal.
-The Chairperson or his/her designee shall vote only in case of ties, shall serve as spokesperson for the Board, and shall be responsible for submitting the written findings and decisions to the appropriate Vice President/Dean or designee.
-A tape recording shall be made of all hearings and submitted to the appropriate Vice President/Dean or designee with the written findings and decision.
+The Chairperson or his/her designee shall vote only in case of ties, shall serve as spokesperson for the Board, and shall be responsible for submitting the written findings and decisions to the appropriate Dean or designee.
+A tape recording shall be made of all hearings and submitted to the appropriate Dean or designee with the written findings and decision.
 There shall be no copy made of the tape recording.
 All decisions of this Board are final.
 Official notification to the student of the decision of the Board shall be made in writing by the Chairperson within 72 hours of the close of the review of the request for the appeal or the appeal hearing.

-Note: The Vice President for Academic Affairs and Dean of the Faculty or designee will serve in place of the Vice President for Student Affairs and Dean of Students or designee for appeals related to academic irregularities.
+Note: The Vice President for Academic Affairs and Dean of the Faculty or designee will serve in place of the Dean of Students or designee for appeals related to academic irregularities.